Jaysyn904/NWNDS/README.md

 ## Features

+DMFI + CPE 2.6 + PRC 4.1.4a

-PRC 4.1.4a & 3 custom Dark Sun 3.5e classes, with more to come.
+3 Dark Sun 3.5e classes, with more to come.

-36 Custom Dark Sun Races.
+24 Dark Sun Player Races

+11 more Prestige Races.

 12 Dark Sun Animal Companions, with more to come.